MightyPork/sdscp/README.md

 ### Pre-processing

-#### Include Guards

 Note, that until all files are connected, the evaluation is linear.

 That means that macro is not defined above it's `#define` directive, and it is defined all the way below it.
 Included files can see all already defined macros.

 However, once the files are connected, the definition order no longer matters.

-If you re-define a macro, the later definition will have effect (that is, until macro overloading is implemented)
+If you re-define a macro, the later definition will have effect (unless their types / argument count differs - for that, see Overloading Macros)

+#### Include Guards

-The linear nature of the concatenation phase can be used to make so Include Guards:
+The linear nature of the concatenation phase can be used to make so called Include Guards:

 ```c
 #ifndef UTILS_INCLUDED